Overv/VulkanTutorial/09_Generating_Mipmaps.md

 Now, we record the blit command.
 Note that `textureImage` is used for both the `srcImage` and `dstImage` parameter.
 This is because we're blitting between different levels of the same image.
 The source mip level was just transitioned to `VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL` and the destination level is still in `VK_IMAGE_LAYOUT_TRANSFER_DST_OPTIMAL` from `createTextureImage`.

 The last parameter allows us to specify a `VkFilter` to use in the blit.
 We have the same filtering options here that we had when making the `VkSampler`.
-We use the `VK_FILTER_LINEAR` to enable filtering.
+We use the `VK_FILTER_LINEAR` to enable interpolation.

 ```c++
 barrier.oldLayout = VK_IMAGE_LAYOUT_TRANSFER_SRC_OPTIMAL;